 Overall, Portugal provides flexible options that can suit many lifestyles.

 In 2019, a record 87.3 million people visited the land of tapas, bullfighting, flamenco and Dalí.
 The country is also hugely popular among expats, especially retirees from colder climates.
+And the popularity of the Spanish Golden Visa Program reflects this.

 This year, though, Spain is hurting.
 Those tourism numbers usually account for more than 14% of its GDP and bring in $200 billion annually.